-9.1.1.6.2 Data Toggle
+9.1.1.7.2 Data Toggle

-Checking the Data Toggle bit on DQ6 (DQ14) is a method of determining whether a Program or Erase instruction is in progress or has completed.
-Figure 4 shows the Data Toggle algorithm.
+Checking the Data Toggle bit on DQ6 is a method of determining whether a Program or Erase instruction is in progress or has completed.
+Figure 5 shows the Data Toggle algorithm.

-When the MCU issues a programming instruction, the embedded algorithm within the PSD4000 begins.
+When the MCU issues a programming instruction, the embedded algorithm within the PSD835G2 begins.
 The MCU then reads the location to be programmed in Flash to check status.
-Data bit DQ6 (DQ14) of this location will toggle each time the MCU reads this location until the embedded algorithm is complete.
-The MCU continues to read this location, checking DQ6 (DQ14) and monitoring the Error bit on DQ5 (DQ13).
-When DQ6 (DQ14) stops toggling (two consecutive reads yield the same value), and the Error bit on DQ5 (DQ13) remains '0', then the embedded algorithm is complete.
-If the Error bit on DQ5 (DQ13) is '1', the MCU should test DQ6 (DQ14) again, since DQ6 (DQ14) may have changed simultaneously with DQ5 (DQ13) (see Figure 4).
+Data bit DQ6 of this location will toggle each time the MCU reads this location until the embedded algorithm is complete.
+The MCU continues to read this location, checking DQ6 and monitoring the Error bit on DQ5.
+When DQ6 stops toggling (two consecutive reads yield the same value), and the Error bit on DQ5 remains '0', then the embedded algorithm is complete.
+If the Error bit on DQ5 is '1', the MCU should test DQ6 again, since DQ6 may have changed simultaneously with DQ5 (see Figure 5).

-The Error bit at DQ5 (DQ13) will be set if either an internal timeout occurred while the embedded algorithm attempted to program, or if the MCU attempted to program a '1' to a bit that was not erased (not erased is logic '0').
+The Error bit at DQ5 will be set if either an internal timeout occurred while the embedded algorithm attempted to program, or if the MCU attempted to program a '1' to a bit that was not erased (not erased is logic '0').

+9.1.1.7.2 Data Toggle (cont.)

-The PSD40009.1.1.6.2 Data Toggle (cont.)It is suggested (as with all Flash memories) to read the location again after the embedded programming algorithm has completed to compare the word that was written to Flash with the word that was intended to be written.Blocks (cont.)When using the Data Toggle method after an erase instructin, Figure 4 still applies.
-DQ6 (DQ14) will toggle until the erase operation is complete.
-A '1' on DQ5 (DQ13) will indicate
+It is suggested (as with all Flash memories) to read the location again after the embedded programming algorithm has completed to compare the word that was written to Flash with the word that was intended to be written.

-(DQ14) will toggle until the erase operation is complete.
-A '1' on DQ5 (DQ13) will indicate a timeout failure of the erase operation, a '0' indicates no error.
-The MCU can read any even location within the sector being erased to get DQ6 (DQ14) and DQ5 (DQ13).
+When using the Data Toggle method after an erase instructin, Figure 5 still applies.
+DQ6 will toggle until the erase operation is complete.
+A '1' on DQ5 will indicate a timeout failure of the erase operation, a '0' indicates no error.
+The MCU can read any even location within the sector being erased to get DQ6 and DQ5.